schmaustech/ceph-on-hosted-cluster-blog/README.md

 ## Lab Environment

 First let's review the lab environment so we are familiar with how the hosted cluster was deployed.
 Looking back we originally had a 3 node compact Red Hat Advanced Cluster Management for Kubernetes 2.6 hub cluster running on OpenShift 4.10.26 called kni20.
 This hub cluster has since been upgraded to OpenShift 4.11.3.
 We used the hub cluster to deploy a hosted cluster running OpenShift 4.11.2 called kni21 where the control plane is running as containers on our hub cluster and then we also have 3 bare metal worker nodes for our workloads.
-The high level architecture looks like the image below:
+The high level architecture looks like the diagram below:

 <img src="hosted1.jpeg" style="width: 800px;" border=0/>